Charleo85/SIS-Rebuild/README.md

 - Unit testing (See [`tests.py`](models/api/tests.py) for details):

 	- Story i:
-		- A student named "Scott Gilb" with id `sg4fc` is created and verified
+		- A student named "Scott Gilb" with id `sg4fc` is created and verified.
-		- His name (profile) is then changed to "scotty gilb" and verified again
+		- His name (profile) is then changed to "scotty gilb" and verified again.

 	- Story ii:
-		- The enroll status of student `tq7bw` in course `17894` is changed to "waitlisted" and verified
+		- The enroll status of student `tq7bw` in course `17894` is changed to "waitlisted" and verified.
-		- A new enrollment to enroll student `tq7bw` in course `16976` is created and verified
+		- A new enrollment to enroll student `tq7bw` in course `16976` is created and verified.

 	- Story iii:
-		- A new course `17615` with title `Capstone Practicum` is created and verified
+		- A new course `17615` with title `Capstone Practicum` is created and verified.
-		- The course title and its max student capacity was modified and verified again
+		- The course title and its max student capacity was modified and verified again.

 	- Story iv:
-		- The enrollment of student `jw7jb` in course `16976` is deleted and verified
+		- The enrollment of student `jw7jb` in course `16976` is deleted and verified.

 	- Story v:
-		- The lookup of course mnemonic `MATH` and number `5653` returns the result as expected
+		- The lookup of course mnemonic `MATH` and number `5653` returns the result as expected.

 ********

 #### Web Pages

 - Home page (`127.0.0.1:8000`):
-	- Page design based on Bootstrap CSS Library
+	- Page design based on Bootstrap CSS Library.
-	- The central "start" button takes you to the course listing page
+	- The central "start" button takes you to the course listing page.
-	- When you scroll down the page, a "popular courses" section would display the 3 most popular courses
+	- When you scroll down the page, a "popular courses" section would display the 3 most popular courses.
-	- The side bar and bottom bar contains links to item listing pages and external pages
+	- The side bar and bottom bar contains links to item listing pages and external pages.

 - Item listing pages (`/{{ model_name_lower_case}}/`):
-	- The title section would display the model name of the item being listed
+	- The title section would display the model name of the item being listed.
-	- The body section would show all items in this category, in alphabetical order
+	- The body section would show all items in this category, in alphabetical order.
-	- Each listing contains the link to its item detail page
+	- Each listing contains the link to its item detail page.

 - Item detail pages (`/{{ model_name_lower_case }}/{{ object_id }}/`):
-	- The title section would display the course mnemonic and number or instructor name
+	- The title section would display the course mnemonic and number or instructor name.
-	- The body section would show all non-blank information about this course/instructor
+	- The body section would show all non-blank information about this course/instructor.

 - The "about" page (`/about/`):
-	- This is a brief introduction to the purpose of building our website
+	- This is a brief introduction to the purpose of building our website.
-	- Contains map / contact info about all contributors to this project
+	- Contains map / contact info about all contributors to this project.

 - Thoughts on front-end design:
-	- The "most popular" courses is determined by number of students enrolled in each course
+	- The "most popular" courses is determined by number of students enrolled in each course.
-	- The item listing for students/enrollments are hidden since these info should be kept private
+	- The item listing for students/enrollments are hidden since these info should be kept private.
-	- However, you may still view detail of a student(enrollment) at `/student(enrollment)/{{ object_id }}/`
+	- However, you may still view detail of a student(enrollment) at `/student(enrollment)/{{ object_id }}/`.

 ********